binfalse/CombineArchive/README.md

 ----

 Find some snippets of how to use this library at [our website][4].
+Some more documentation is available from the [SEMS GitHub pages for this project](https://semsproject.github.io/CombineArchive/).
-An example is also shipped with the code at [src/main/java/de/unirostock/sems/cbarchive/Example.java](src/main/java/de/unirostock/sems/cbarchive/Example.java)
+An example on how to use this library is also shipped with the code at [src/main/java/de/unirostock/sems/cbarchive/Example.java](src/main/java/de/unirostock/sems/cbarchive/Example.java)

 Binaries
 ----